: Beech scale insects along with the neonectria fungus form the disease complex responsible for beech bark disease

 : Yellow, soft-bodied, elliptical, 0.5 to 1.0 mm long as adults.
 Adult scales are legless and wingless and have only rudimentary antennae.
 They attach to trees only by their 2 mm long stylets.
 Nymphs possess glands that secrete a white, woolly wax that covers their bodies, and causes heavily infested trees to appear as though they are covered by white wool.
 They have no filament.

-: American beech (Fagus grandifolia
+: Native to Europe and Iran.
+American beech (Fagus grandifolia

 ); European beech (Fagus sylvatica

 : All female and 1 generation a year.
 They lay pale yellow eggs on the bark in midsummer, and die.
 Eggs are attached end-to-end in strings of 4-7 eggs.
 Eggs hatch late summer until early winter.
 Immature scales are called crawlers or nymphs.
 Crawlers can move and have functional antennae.
 Once a crawler begins to feed, it will molt to a 2nd stage which are immobile.
 They produce the white wax that covers their bodies.
 These crawlers overwinter and molt to the adult stage the following spring.